gchure/phd/src/frontmatter/abstract.md

 how single mutants behave, the complete phenotypic response of pairwise double mutants can be predicted with quantitative accuracy.

-\hspace{10mm}With this framework in hand, we turn to exploring how changes in the physiological state of the cell influence the molecular biophysics of the regulatory architecture.
+With this framework in hand, we turn to exploring how changes in the physiological state of the cell influence the molecular biophysics of the regulatory architecture.
 We hypothesize that changes in the source of carbon in the growth medium or changes in the growth